LoganCook/CRMHelpers/Synchroniser/README.md

 ### User focus workflow

 1. /Contact/Search: find a user by email.
-2. Editing profile
+2. Click 'Edit' to edit profile
-3. View orders of the user
+3. Click 'See the associated orders' to view orders of the user
-4. View order summary
+4. Follow the link to view order
-5. View ordered products
 6. View properties of an ordered product

 ### Admin focus workflow